dabeale/StatueReconstruction/README.md

 Given a collection of calibrated images and a 3D point cloud, one can compute object segmentations interactively using the software, and from them compute the visual hull of the object.
 The software requires a user to highlight the object and background in few images.

-The software is a similar approach to reconstruction as used in [1], although it requires a small amount of user input, but also uses the objects depth in the segmentation model.
+The software is a similar approach to reconstruction as used in [1], although it requires a small amount of user input, and can also uses the objects depth in the segmentation model.
 The visual hull is computed using a probabilistic object segmentation, which leads to a smoother surface.

 [1] - "Automatic Object Segmentation from Calibrated Images" - Neil Campbell et al. In Proceedings 8th European Conference on Visual Media Production, 2011.